THOMASjosephCatalano/Toke/README.md

 What is Toke?
 ----------------

-Toke is an experimental digital currency builder that enables instant payments to anyone, anywhere in the world.
+Toke is an experimental digital currency builder that enables instant "tokens" to anyone, anywhere in the world.
 Toke uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitcoin Core is the name of open source